Action Research- M. Barberos, A. Gozalo, E. Padayogdog

 Table 3: Grades in Science

-Table 4 revealed that for students' motivation-attitude, it showed that more than half of the respondents agreed that they are always excited to attend classes this school year.
+Table 4 revealed that for students' motivation-attitude, more than half of the respondents agreed that they are always excited to attend classes this school year.
 75% of the students believed that Science is fun and interesting.
-Similarly, 80% of the respondents agreed that Science is important for them and 60 % said that they love Science.
+Similarly, 80% of the respondents agreed that Science is important for them and 60% said that they love Science.

 For student motivation-homework, it could be noted that 60% of the students completed their homework on time and 50% found homework useful and important.
 85% of the students said that they got enough support to do homework at home and 90% said that the teachers checked their homework.

-For student motivation- grades, 65% got good grades in Science.65% of the respondents said that they study their lessons before a test or a quiz.
+For student motivation-grades, 65% got good grades in Science.
+65% of the respondents said that they study their lessons before a test or a quiz.
 More than half of the respondents disagreed that the terms or words used in the test were difficult to understand.
-Less than half of the respondents agreed measure their understanding of Science concepts and knowledge.
-While 80% thought that grading is fair.
+Less than half of the respondents agreed tests measure their understanding of Science concepts and knowledge, while 80% thought that grading is fair.
 On the other hand, the data under teaching style as noted on table 4 showed that 65% of the students strongly agreed that they have a good relationship with their Science teacher and no one disagreed.
-75% noticed that their Science teachers used materials that were easy to understand.
+75% noted that their Science teachers used materials that were easy to understand.
 60% said that their teachers presented the lessons in many ways.
 More than half of the students said that they understood the way their Science teachers explained the lesson while 25% were not sure of their answer.
 75% said that they got feedback from their Science teacher.

 Table 4: Data on the Five Categories